-Article topics include higher education administration, finances, governance, academic standards, efficiency, enrollment, employment, pedagogy, and the curriculum, as well as exposure of bias, politicization, corruption, and poor practices.
+Article topics include higher-education administration, finances, governance, academic standards, efficiency, enrollment, employment, pedagogy, and the curriculum, as well as exposure of bias, politicization, corruption, and poor practices.

 We are particularly interested in policy changes, innovations, and news at the state and local level.

-Articles must be the writer’s original, unpublished work and must adhere to our editorial guidelines.
+All accepted articles must be the writer’s original, unpublished work and must adhere to our editorial guidelines.

 If we publish your article, we will pay an honorarium that starts at $200 and increases depending on the amount of web traffic.